codesport/blockchain-lottery/README.md

 * `contracts` contains all files and dependencies for Hardhat/Viem contract development, deployment and testing.

-* `nextjs` is the front and backend server for connecting the brower to the blockchain
+* `nextjs` is the front and backend server for connecting the browser to the blockchain

 pnpm is the package manager.
 However, yarn and npm should also work.
 In the isntructions below, you can typcially subsititute the keyword `pnpm` for `npm`